top of page

 Overview

-During my time at Insomniac Games, I worked on open-world crime missions for Marvel’s Spider-Man 2.
-My primary focus was improving enemy spawn logic, encounter pacing, and difficulty scaling to ensure crimes felt dynamic, readable, and fun across the city.
+During my internship at Insomniac Games, I worked on open-world crime missions for Marvel's Spider-Man 2.
+My focus was improving enemy spawn logic, encounter pacing, and difficulty scaling to ensure crimes felt dynamic, readable, and consistent across the city.

 Open-world crime systems must balance randomness with structure.
-Crimes need to feel organic and reactive, but also fair, readable, and scalable across different player skill levels and progression states.
+Crimes need to feel spontaneous and unpredictable while remaining fair, readable, and scalable across different player skill levels and progression states.

-• Crimes feeling repetitive or predictable during extended play
+• Crimes feeling repetitive or too predictable across extended play sessions.

 A side-by-side comparison.
 UP: Shows areas that there are unusual clusters of enemies spawned in for someone just starting the game of Spider-Man, which is too many for a brand-new player.
 Down: A cleaned-up version that introduces the player to different types of crime missions and will slowly increase in difficulty as the player progresses as a way to create immersive encounters .